Timeline showing key events related to the history of the Royal New Zealand Air Force (RNZAF), 1912-2012.

 The ageing Vampire fighters are replaced by BAC Strikemaster jet trainers.

 The Women’s Royal New Zealand Air Force (formerly WAAF) is integrated into the RNZAF, with most gender restrictions on employment and career opportunities removed.

 Aircraft fleet changes continue with the RNZAF’s elderly Douglas Dakotas and Bristol Freighters replaced by Hawker Siddeley Andovers bought from the RAF.

 Two Boeing 727 jet transports are purchased to support the RNZAF’s international transport commitments.

 RNZAF personnel are deployed to Egypt as part of the Multinational Force and Observers (MFO) monitoring the peace treaty between Israel and Egypt.
 The main New Zealand contribution is pilots for a joint Australia–New Zealand helicopter unit.
-Personnel working in the MFO headquarters include the first New Zealand women to serve in a peacekeeping operation.
+Three servicewomen – Major Anne Bennett (NZ Army), Corporal Gail Chambers, and Corporal Joyce McGee (both RNZAF) – join the MFO in January 1985.
+They are the first New Zealand women to serve in a peacekeeping operation.